Abstract fractional linear transformations

 Each $u_i + v_i $ is invertible in $R$; the parenthesized terms on the first line are of the form $1 + n$ where $n^2 =0$, so are invertible.
 It follows that $A(i)$ is invertible [and if we were talking about $2 \times 2$ matrices, this would express $A(i)$ as a product of three elementary matrices].

-Variants on the argument are given in Appendix B, where they are used to shorten the proof of the main result there.
+Variants on the argument are given in Appendix C, where they are used to shorten the proof of the main result there.

 So we deduce immediately the results corresponding to [V, Proposition 8], for \gui k.
-This also yields a second proof that $\Mn_n F_q$ satisfies \gui {q-1} (Proposition \Asev), but is less cute, and doesn't yield the better (but probably not the best) result, Proposition \Aele.
+This also yields a proof that for $F_q$, the finite field with $q$ elements, $\Mn_n F_q$ satisfies \gui {q-1}, but we do better than that in Appendix B.

-With more work (given below), we obtain that $\Mn_n F_q$ satisfies \gui {q} if $n \geq 2$ (note that $F_q$ itself only satisfies \gui {q-1}).
-This will yield that $\Mn _n F_3$ satisfies \gui {3} (if $ n\geq 2$).
-For $q = 2$ and $n \geq 3$, we will show (by horrible means) that $\Mn _n F_2$ satisfies \gui {3} in the next appendix.

 \comment The following will be subsumed by a more general result, xxx, when $R$ is right or left artinian.

 \Lem Corollary.
 If $R$ is a finite ring, then $R$ satisfies \gui {3} iff it has no factors of the form $F_2, M_2 F_2$, or $F_3$.